 Harper is the world leader for ultra-high temperature / UHT furnace systems rated to 3000°C for use in the production of many powdered metals and high modulus Carbon Fiber, primarily used in applications requiring high rigidity.

 Harper’s team of engineering experts makes use of innovative design techniques to navigate the difficulties of developing a system that must operate at such high temperatures for extended periods of time.
 Most materials used in the construction of a furnace, such as the heating elements and insulation, will be consumed as part of the reaction with exposure to such high temperatures.
 Harper employs its years of experience and multiple proprietary features to implement systems that perform reliably for extended periods at these elevated temperatures.

-Harper has developed UHT furnaces in a range of sizes, from as small as 65mm width systems producing 10 tons to production rates of 400 tons per year and more.
-As with all of our designs, we’re customizing state-of-the-art solutions unique to each customer’s processing needs.
+Harper has developed ultra-high temperature furnace systems in a range of sizes, from as small as 65mm width systems producing 10 tons of Carbon Fiber to production rates of 400 tons of Carbon Fiber per year and more.
+As with all of our designs, we’re supporting customers with scale up support services and customizing state-of-the-art solutions unique to each customer’s processing needs.